Jobs for Philosophy Majors: Careers for Deep Thinkers

 Why Take Philosophy?
 The Valuable Skills You Can Learn

-Professional woman working on a laptopThe study of philosophy is the process of learning how to ask—and answer—life's most important questions.
+Woman in elegant white outfit sitting in an upscale outdoor café with a magazine on the tableThe study of philosophy is the process of learning how to ask—and answer—life's most important questions.
 For example, what is the best way to treat each other?
 What constitutes a good life?
 Should there be a code of ethics for technological advances?
 By examining complex and relevant issues like these, you can develop the kinds of skills employers need today.

 Consider the following highly sought-after skills that you can acquire while earning a philosophy degree: